The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Nuts are part of a healthy Mediterranean diet.
 They are high in fat; approximately 80% of their calories are fat.
 However, the majority of the fat is not saturated.
 Because nuts are high in calories, so they shouldn’t be consumed in large amounts –normally no more than a few per day.
 Avoid glazed or honey-roasted and heavily salted nuts.

 Avoid coconut and palm oil.
-Though they are plant-based, these oils are high in saturated fats that will raise cholesterol.
+Though plant-based, these oils are high in saturated fats that will raise cholesterol.

 Add whole vegetables and fruit to each meal, but use nuts and seeds as a garnish or little snack on their high calorie and fat content.

-On the Mediterranean diet, fish and other fish are consumed at least twice per week.
-Cheese and yogurt appear weekly, in moderate portions; eggs and poultry are fine on occasion, but using different meats and sweets is very restricted.
+On the Mediterranean diet, fish and other fish are consumed at least twice weekly.
+Cheese and yogurt appear weekly, in moderate portions; eggs and poultry are fine occasionally, but using different meats and sweets is very restricted.

 Meat is as rare as candies in this diet.
 For anybody who thinks a meal is built around a portion of red meat, poultry, or pork, the thought of a plant-based diet can appear overwhelming.